John William Pope Civitas Institute

 Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

-The John William Pope Civitas Institute is a conservative state think tank based in North Carolina and launched in 2005 to "facilitate the implementation of conservative policy solutions."
-Its vision is "of a North Carolina whose citizens enjoy liberty and prosperity derived from limited government, personal responsibility and civic engagement.
-The Civitas Institute is a member of the State Policy Network.
+The John William Pope Civitas Institute is a 501(c)(3) tax-exempt nonprofit right-wing pressure group based in North Carolina and launched in 2005 to "facilitate the implementation of conservative policy solutions."
+It calls itself a "think tank."
+It gets most of its funding from North Carolina businessman and politician Art Pope (John William Pope's son).
+A 2010 Facing South comparison of the tax records filed by the Civitas Institute and the John Williams Pope Foundation -- which Art Pope chairs -- reveals that Pope's backing has constituted more than 99 percent of all the grants, donations and gifts that Civitas has received between 2005 and 2009.
+Civitas Action is its 501(c)(4) sister organization, in which Pope is also a founding member.
+According to its website, Civitas' vision is "of a North Carolina whose citizens enjoy liberty and prosperity derived from limited government, personal responsibility and civic engagement.
+The Civitas Institute is a member of the State Policy Network (SPN).

 Campaigning for Climate Skeptics